superbderrick/ZigzagTriangle/README.md

 # ZigzagTriangle
-The project is to learn opengl 2.0 with swift.
+The project is just  to learn opengl 2.0 with swift.I am going to use many open sources and tutorial sites to understand opengl.

-OpenGL Study projects in swift  with many open sources and tutorial site.
+If it is copyright's problem contact to me. kang.derrick@gamil.com

 Ray Wenderlich License